nate-maxwell/nate-maxwell.github.io/_posts/2025-08-27-mycelia-protocol.md

 Today I thought I would write about the custom protocol I've been developing for it.
 It's not fancy or advanced, but it was a fantastic learning exercise.

-Originally it was some overly simplistic python code that called:
+Originally it was some overly simplistic python code:
 ```python
 def _serialize_command(cmd: Command) -> str:
     delimiter = ';;'